smhitle/cse15l-lab-reports/lab-report-2-week-4.md

 Test file that caused the bug : [TestFile1](https://github.com/smhitle/markdown-parser/blob/main/file2.md?plain=1)

-As we can see there are multiple valid links among a series of separated brackets and parentheses.
-However the last link is invalid and produces the following fail output.

 Screenshot of output
 ![Fail1](Images/fail1.PNG)

+As we can see, in the test file there are multiple valid links among a series of separated brackets and parentheses.
+However the last link is invalid and produces the following fail output.

 If we do not check and correctly take into account that there will be brackets and parentheses, where one of them might be missing, chances are high that we will encounter an infinite loop.
 This is because the original program had relied on using the index of the brackets/parentheses to break out of the while loop.
 If we check that there is indeed at least one of each, we will not experience this error.